jamf/Jamf-Switcher/README.md

 <p align="center"><img src="/../assets/images/Screenshot%202019-10-31%20at%2020.00.35.png" height="512"></p>
 13. Now you can either:

-- Select an entry & press CMD + O to open the URL in your default browser.
+- Select an entry and press CMD + O to open the URL in your default browser.
 - Double click & a window will appear which will either:

 	* Open /Applications/Jamf Pro/ to allow you select a Jamf Pro application, if the Jamf Pro folder is in /Applications/Jamf Pro/ <p align="center"><img src="/../assets/images/Screenshot%202019-10-31%20at%2020.10.31.png" width="512"></p>